BrianKipngeno/Credit-card-fraud-detection/README.md

 # Credit-card-fraud-detection

-This repository contains a colab notebook of a project on credit card fraud detection using logistic regression.
+This repository contains a colab notebook of a project on the analysis of transactions done by a bank and application of logistic regression to identfiy the fraudulent transactions.
 The dataset from kaggle is highly imbalanced and SMOTE is implemented to deal with the class imbalance.

 ![](https://forthebadge.com/images/badges/check-it-out.svg)